Worried about COVID-19?

 Your child may act normal and even want to play despite having a fever.
 As long as they don’t over-exert themselves and play calmly, that’s perfectly fine.
 However, your child is still infectious and should avoid going around others.

-If the child is not acting bothered by the temperature, I usually tell my parents to hold off on giving acetaminophen or ibuprofen for a fever between 100.4° and 102° F (38.9° C).
+If the child is not acting bothered by the temperature, I usually tell my parents to hold off on giving acetaminophen or ibuprofen for a fever between 100.4 degrees and 102 degrees.
 However, if the child is acting lethargic, having pain or not wanting to drink fluids, I recommend giving medications.
-Fevers can start to become uncomfortable after they go above 102° or 103° F (39° or 39.5° C).
+Fevers can start to become uncomfortable after they go above 102 degree or 103 degrees.

 Pain will not allow the child to rest well, which is one of the best things someone can do to fight infection.
 Decreased fluids may cause dehydration.
 So, you have to pay attention to how your child is acting and how they look.
 You know your child better than anyone else.

-- If your child is younger than two years old, call your health care provider or pharmacist to find out how much medicine is recommended.
+- If your child is younger than 2 years old, call your health care provider or pharmacist to find out how much medicine is recommended.

-- If your child is older than two, follow the label instructions for the specific medication.
+- If your child is older than 2, follow the label instructions for the specific medication.

-- If your child is younger than three months, check with your health care provider before giving acetaminophen.
+- If your child is younger than 3 months, check with your health care provider before giving acetaminophen.

 - Do not give aspirin to children or teens.
 Aspirin use by young people with viral illnesses has been linked to Reye syndrome, a rare but serious disease.